Caio-Ze/DriveCache-Sentry/README.md

 It sits in your menu bar as a disk icon, doing what modern operating systems somehow still can't do on their own - tell you when FOLDERS CACHE get too big.

 Set custom thresholds for any folder you want to keep an eye on.
 Particularly useful for that Google Drive cache that mysteriously expands when you're not looking.

+Folders exceeding their threshold will be marked with a red dot (●) next to their name in the dropdown menu for easy identification.

 It performs a daily check at 16:20.
 Like it or not. 🏳️‍🌈